spatialos/online-services/docs/content/services-packages/deployment-pool/deploy.md

 kubectl apply -Rf deployment-pool/
 ```

-You can then check your [Kubernetes Workloads page](https://console.cloud.google.com/kubernetes/workload) and watch as your deployment pool & analytics deployments go green.
+You can then check your [Kubernetes Workloads page](https://console.cloud.google.com/kubernetes/workload) and watch as your deployment pool and analytics deployments go green.
 Congratulations - you've deployed the Deployment Pool together with the Analytics Pipeline successfully!

 <%(Nav hide="next")%>
 <%(Nav hide="prev")%>